-In some operating systems, such as HP-UX and Solaris, a single program may have more than one thread of execution.
+In some operating systems, such as GNU/Linux and Solaris, a single program may have more than one thread of execution.
 The precise semantics of threads differ from one operating system to another, but in general the threads of a single program are akin to multiple processes—except that they share one address space (that is, they can all examine and modify the same variables).
 On the other hand, each thread has its own registers and execution stack, and perhaps private memory.

-gdb provides these facilities for debugging multi-thread programs:
+GDB provides these facilities for debugging multi-thread programs:

 libthread_dbto use if the default choice isn’t compatible with the program.

-The gdb thread debugging facility allows you to observe all threads while your program runs—but whenever gdb takes control, one thread in particular is always the focus of debugging.
+The GDB thread debugging facility allows you to observe all threads while your program runs—but whenever GDB takes control, one thread in particular is always the focus of debugging.
 This thread is called the current thread.
 Debugging commands show program information from the perspective of the current thread.

 [New Thread 0x41e02940 (LWP 25582)]